ayanjon/CovidStatistics/README.md

+# CovidStatistics

 ## Project Description
-CovidStatistics is a project designed to calculate analytical values from COVID-19 data, focusing on metrics such as deaths and vaccinations.
+CovidStatistics is a project designed to calculate analytical values from COVID-19 data, focusing on metrics such as deaths, vaccinations, location, continent, and the percent of the population infected.
 This project helps in understanding the impact of COVID-19 through detailed statistical analysis.
+The source data is taken from [Our World in Data](https://ourworldindata.org/).

 ## Installation Instructions
 To install and set up the project, follow these steps:

 1. Download the two source tables named `CovidDeath` and `CovidVaccinations`.
+These tables are created based on the data from [Our World in Data](https://ourworldindata.org/).
 2. Load these tables into a relational database of your choice.

 ## Usage Instructions